jmcarcell/trackvalidation/README.md

 3. Perform analysis plot (including comparison among samples)
 4. Create summary pdf (and comparison with other releases)

-The correspondent folders for each steps are:
+The correspondent folder for each step is:
 1. `job_submission`
 2. `run_analysis`
 3. `produce_plots`
 4. `create_pdf`

 Each folder contains the README to run the step.

 Additional folders: